0yzh/boilerplate/README.md

 If you did not start the dev script and want to manually compile your builds, run this command each time you want to build the final html: `npm run build`

-Once the build process is complete there will be two new files created `src`:
+Once the build process is complete there will be two new files created in the `src` folder:

 - `stage` contains the compiled nunjucks and LESS->CSS files.